 Find out more about the event here .

 For more information contact us at:

 firstname.lastname@example.org or call us on 0438 808 848

-National Skills Week is supported by the Australian Government Department of Education and Training.
+National Skills Week is supported by the Australian Government Department of Employment, Skills, Small and Family Business.